The range of organisations and projects is wide, both in geographical distribution and in length of time spent working in another country.

 Voluntary dental projects operate worldwide.
 Some are run by religious organisations but many are initiated by the individuals running the project.

-Reports of dentists who have participated in projects are often published in the British Dental Journal.
+Reports of dentists who have participated in projects are often published in the British Dental Journal and in blogs on our website.